geleto/cascador-ai/README.md

 In *Cascador-AI*, you have several powerful mechanisms to build workflows.
 Choosing the right one depends on your goal and who is in control: are you building a structured data object, or are you rendering a final text document, as well as who should be in control: the developer or the AI model.

-### `ScriptRunner` & `TemplateRenderer`: For Data and Presentation Layers
+### `Script` & `Template`: For Data and Presentation Layers
--   **`ScriptRunner`**: Use when the primary output is a structured data object (JSON).
+-   **`Script`**: Use when the primary output is a structured data object (JSON).
 Ideal for data-layer logic, multi-step agents, and orchestrating various data sources.
 It is the backbone of your application's data layer.

 **Use When:**
 -   **The output is data:** Your main goal is to create a complex object or array to be used by your application.